 FINDING POTENTIAL IMPLICATIONS DISTRIBUTION Each product is distributed through a unique combination of channels, including retailers, dealers/VARs, direct from the manufacturer, and service providers.
 Programs cannot reach every product through a single channel and thus need tactics that apply to the appropriate channel for each product.
-Some options include: Bricks and mortar retailers: identify products at point-of-sale; educate sales staff on the value of efficiency; coop marketing campaigns; provide incentives for sales of efficient products; incent design of efficient private label products Online retailers and manufacturer websites: provide content for websites on the value and benefits of efficiency; assist in identifying and clearly labeling efficient products Service providers/dealers/VARs: coop marketing campaigns; provide incentives for sales of efficient products Best Buy, Target, and Wal-Mart are the top electronics retailers, as well as Dell, Costco, GameStop, Apple Retail Stores, RadioShack, and Sears.
+Some options include: Bricks and mortar retailers: identify products at point-of-sale; educate sales staff on the value of efficiency; coop marketing campaigns; provide incentives for sales of efficient products; incent design of efficient private label products Online retailers and manufacturer websites: provide content for websites on the value and benefits of efficiency; assist in identifying and clearly labeling efficient products on catalog and product detail pages; coop marketing campaigns; provide incentives for sales of efficient products Service providers/dealers/VARs: coop marketing campaigns; provide incentives for sales of efficient products Best Buy, Target, and Wal-Mart are the top electronics retailers, as well as Dell, Costco, GameStop, Apple Retail Stores, RadioShack, and Sears.
 These retailers present ideal targets for programs focused on the retail channel.
 Programs should also obtain the detailed and up-to-date rankings of electronics retailers that are available for a nominal fee from TWICE.com.
-Marketing Energy efficiency is not currently a key product feature for consumer electronics products.
+MARKETING Energy efficiency is not currently a key product feature for consumer electronics products.
 Programs should consider efforts to increase awareness of and demand for energy efficiency in consumer electronics products.
 Energy efficiency is a key product feature for business electronics products.
 Programs should consider efforts to support business, government, and institutional purchasers in purchasing more efficient products.
 Manufacturers employ multiple marketing mediums for their products, with tradeshows/events and print advertising the most commonly noted, followed by the manufacturer's website, one-on-one sales discussions, mailings, and product packaging.
 Programs should consider the ways in which each product is marketed when designing its outreach strategy.
 Continued